Thristhart/techniques/programming/osx_dev_env.md

 `~/.git-prompt.sh` is <a href="https://raw.githubusercontent.com/git/git/master/contrib/completion/git-prompt.sh">git-prompt.sh</a>, a very useful helper script for putting git repo status in your prompt.

-I combine it plus the date function to get the `data` variable, which looks something like: "encode-task u= origin/encode-task | 02:50:09 PM".
+I combine it plus the date function to get the `data` variable, which looks something like: `encode-task u= origin/encode-task | 02:50:09 PM`.
 Then I subtract the length of that from the width of the terminal to get how many "filler" characters I need to build the seperator.
 Finally I use printf and some substitution magic to generate exactly enough dashes to fill the width of the terminal + the miscellaneous data.

 Here's what this ends up looking like:
 ![bash_prompt.png](assets/bash_prompt.png)